 Known for: “Fixer Upper”

 Then: Before they were famous, two of the most popular HGTV hosts — Chip and Joanna Gaines — were renovating houses through their construction business Magnolia Homes.

 Now: Season five of “Fixer Upper” is their last, but they have several businesses, including Magnolia Market, their Hearth & Hand with Magnolia line at Target, vacation rentals and upcoming restaurant, Magnolia Table.
-They are the parents of four children and are expecting their fifth.
+As of June 23 they are the parents of five children.

 Relationship Goals: These Are the Richest Celebrity Couples Right Now